self-taught-software-developers/SudokuSolver/README.md

 - [x] Create graphical assets
 - [x] Publish to the Google app store

-- [ ] Allow users to take a photo of a Sudoku board
+- [ ] Allow users to upload of a Sudoku board
   - [ ] Anaylze the image
   - [ ] Generate a Sudoku board from the anaylzed image
   - [ ] Validate generated Sudoku board
   - [ ] Solve generated Sudoku board
   - [ ] Display a Solved board

-- [ ] Allow users to upload of a Sudoku board
+- [ ] Allow users to take a photo of a Sudoku board
   - [ ] Anaylze the image
   - [ ] Generate a Sudoku board from the anaylzed image
+  - [ ] Validate generated Sudoku board
+  - [ ] Solve generated Sudoku board
+  - [ ] Display a Solved board

+- [ ] Allow users to use their camera to recognize a Sudoku board
+  - [ ] Generate a Sudoku board from the anaylzed frames
   - [ ] Validate generated Sudoku board
   - [ ] Solve generated Sudoku board
   - [ ] Display a Solved board